Charles McCombe

 R v A (2022) (Croydon Youth Court)

-Represented a youth client charged with two offences, one of which was a summary-only public order offence.
+Represented a youth charged with two offences, one of which was a summary-only public order offence.
 After legal argument on the approach to counting the 6-month time limit under s.127 of the Magistrates’ Court Act 1980, the Court accepted that the public order matter was time-barred.

 R v G (2021) (St Albans Crown Court)